 Take for example the student with a 504 plan (think: a plan developed by a counselor and a special education advisor to help you succeed in school) that didn’t hold him accountable for anything, not even remembering to bring his book to class.
 He was to have a book available in the classroom, in his locker, in the tutorial room, and one at home.
 To me, the staff and parents enabled the student’s difficulty to keep his attention focused and his label didn’t allow for his growth and development.

 Think about the struggle of some to overcome their weight problems.
-If you received the label of being over or underweight instead of evaluating their eating habits, activity level, or even emotional state; you may find yourself using the excuse that since you have always been overweight you will never be able to achieve a healthy weight.
+If you received the label of being over or underweight instead of evaluating your eating habits, activity level, or even emotional state; you may find yourself using the excuse that since you have always been overweight you will never be able to achieve a healthy weight.

 It’s time to stop using labels as excuses or crutches.